 The filming took place at a number of locations in South Tipperary, Waterford and West Cork.

-Making the film Díoltas encouraged me to consider making the Liam Lynch Film.
+Gerard Shannon.Making the film Díoltas encouraged me to consider making the Liam Lynch Film.
 I took tentative steps in 2019 and 2020 but Covid put a halt to the plan.
 During that time I came across Gerard Shannon on Twitter and a tweet he had posted about Liam Lynch.
 The reaction to his tweet about Liam Lynch brought a wide range of responses ranging from “principled man” to “fanatic”.
 This re-enforced my interest in making a film about such a complex character.Gerard is a historian from Skerries in north county Dublin, with an MA in History from the DCU School of History and Geography.
 Gerard has written numerous articles and done talks on key figures of the Irish revolutionary period.
 He works as a civil servant in Dublin city.
 The range of comments on tweet caught my attention.

 I then became aware that Gerard was writing a book about Liam Lynch and I made contact with him.
 He was very willing to get involved and he came and stayed at my house in November 2021 just before the Chrismas Covid lockdown.
 We recorded extensive interviews on the Saturday morning and the Sunday afternoon.
 Over the weekend we also visited the Nire Valley, Newcastle and Rathgormack.
 Having the interviews completed with Gerard meant I was off to a great start.
 I also interviewed Michael Desmond to give a local perspective on the story.
 By the end of 2021 much of the research was completed and most of the planning was completed.

-Michael narrates the journey taken by Lynch which is illustrated on the beautiful map created by Dolores Lynne.
-Michael provides great detail about what happened in both The Nire Valley on the day that Lynch was shot.
+Michael narrates the journey taken by Lynch which is illustrated on the beautiful map created by Dolores Lyne.
+Michael provides great detail about what happened in the lead up to the IRA Executive Meeting in the The Nire Valley and the events that happened on the day that Liam Lynch was shot.
 Michael draws on both research and his personal family connection to the events of the time.
 I am delighted to be able to capture so much local knowledge in the film.

+Nóra Levis.
 Initially the film was to focus on the meeting at Bliantas and The Nire Vally plus the shooting of Lynch in the Knockmealdowns.
 Following initial research, and reading Florence O’Donoghue’s book “No Other Law” I decided to include the full journey taken by Lynch from Dublin to West Cork and back up the Comeraghs and the Knockmealdowns.
 This was an inspired move given the huge connections that Lynch had with Cork for much of his life.
-Thanks to Mikey Kelly in Ballyvourney, who put me in touch with Nóra Levis outside Ballingeary.
+Thanks to Mícheál Ó Ceallaig in Ballyvourney, who put me in touch with Nóra Levis outside Ballingeary.
 Nóra lives with her husband Willie in the house where Lynch stayed for a few weeks with her grandparents in Februray 1923.
 Nora has two daughters and loves spending time with her grandchildren.
-She works in the library in Macroom and loves to speak as Gaeilge when every she gets the chance.
+She works in the library in Macroom and loves to speak as Gaeilge when ever she gets the chance.
 Nóra’s interview draws on stories she heard first hand from her relation Bina Cronnin who was in the house in 1923.
 Nóra also draws on the contents of a letter sent by her father Seán Lehane to Florence O’Donoghue in the 1950s.
 We get a real sense of the admiration of the people from that part of Cork had for Lynch.